-GROUND FLOOR: Entrance vestibule, hall, way, living room, dining room, kitchen, bathroom and bedroom.
+GROUND FLOOR: Entrance hallway, living/kitchen area, shower room, and bedroom/sitting room.

-FIRST FLOOR: Two bedrooms and shower room.
+FIRST FLOOR: Two bedrooms and box room.

-5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Mains Gas: None.
-Drainage: Mains
+5.0 SERVICES (RVICES (No tests have been applied to any of the services)

+Water: Mains Electricity: Electricity: Mains Gas: None Drainage: Mains

+Central Heat ting: None.

+6.0 OUTBUILDIN UILDINGS

+Garage: None.

+Others: Others: Block built store.

-Central Heating: Modern electric panel heaters.
-Modern electric panel heaters.
-6.0 OUTBUILDIN TBUILDINGS Garage: Attached single car garage of block and render construction.
-Others: None.
-7.0 of any woodw The report ca defects, partio Where defect accurate estir ERAL CONDITION - A building survey has not been carried out, nor has any inspection been made a woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
-Export cannot therefore confirm that such parts of the property are free from defect.
-Failure to rectify its, particularly involving water penetration may result in further and more serious defects arising.
-The defects exist and where remedial work is necessary, prospective purchasers are advised to seek attended to estimates and costings from appropriate Contractors or Specialists before proceeding with the lase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site mination.
+GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+The report cannot therefore confirm that such parts of the property are free from defect.
+Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
+Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.

 The property was found to be in a condition consistent with age and type.
-Some items of repair should be capable of remedy during more routine maintenance.
-There is cracking to the living room window surround at the gable.
-There is cracking to the pointing of the synthetic stone sections. ness and localised decay to fascias and soffits.
+Some items of repair may be capable of remedy during normal routine maintenance.